NagiosEnterprises/ncpa/BUILDING.rst

   cd /path/to/ncpa/build/
   build_windows.bat

 This will use Chocolatey to install various prerequisites for building NCPA and then build NCPA.
 If you have not yet built NCPA 3 on your machine, the script will likely tell you that a reboot is required/pending.
 This means that you need to restart your machine and then rerun the script and it will continue the installation/build processes.
+This may happen several times during the installation process.

 This will create a file called ``ncpa-<version>.exe`` in the ``build`` directory.
 This is the installer for NCPA and can be used to install NCPA on a Windows system.